How To Start A Side Hustle: The Complete Guide To Setting Up and Running A Side Business Successfully

 It’s worth saying again — starting a side hustle will come with a set of obstacles.
 Here are specific challenges you ought to be aware of:

 If there’s a market for your idea, there are probably regulations around it, too.
-The infamous Pink Sauce from TikTok is just one recent example that highlighted the importance of proper labeling and shipping of foods that are meant to be refrigerated.
+The infamous Pink Sauce from TikTok is just one recent example that highlighted the importance of properly labeling and shipping foods meant to be refrigerated.
 (And I’m sure it gave everyone a renewed appreciation for the FDA, too.)
-Suffice it to say, depending on what you’re venturing into, you should be prepared to wisen up on industry regulations and factor in any necessary certifications, licenses, and classes into your startup expenses.
+Suffice it to say that depending on what you’re venturing into, you should be prepared to wry up on industry regulations and factor any necessary certifications, licenses, and classes into your startup expenses.
 Do your homework now so that you can mitigate unwanted surprises down the road.

 This one’s all too common.
 I could matter-of-factly tell you that you just need to know your worth, study your competitors, and do the math from there…but that wouldn’t seem to do justice to how much of a temptation it is to sell your work for less than its fair market value when you’re the new business on the block.
 Having specific rates and prices to refer to undoubtedly helps, but that’s only part of the picture.